fundor333/fundor333.github.io/content/photos/2024/hunting-at-night-in-venice/index.md

 - night
 - sign
 - hunting
 description: "In Venice there is a vegetable shop on a boat.
-One of the 'briccolr' which keep the boat in place has this sign."
+One of the 'briccole' which keep the boat in place has this sign."
 images: ['IMG_0663.jpg']
 resources:
 - title: "Hunting at Night in Venice"